Catalog of electroweak scalar manifolds: Physical consequences

 Spacetime textures arise in the HEFT in several forms.
 For $M = S^4$ and $M = \mathbb{R}P^4$, the topological charge is an integer and the field configuration covers the complete manifold, so they probe all possible field values.
 The remaining manifolds with non-trivial homotopy group have a $\mathbb{Z}_2$ charge, and the corresponding non-trivial spacetime textures admit a deformation in which their image is the vacuum $S^3$.
 After this deformation, the field configuration must be a representative of the only non-trivial homotopy class of maps $S^4 \to S^3$.

 For spatial configurations with finite energy, a similar reasoning leads to a domain for the fields that compactifies to $S^3$.
 In this case, there are field configurations, usually known as textures, associated with non-trivial $\pi_3(M)$ classes.
-When they are energetically stable, textures are called skyrmions~\cite{Skyrme:1961vq,Adkins:1983ya,Criado:2021tec}.
+When they are energetically stable, textures are called skyrmions~\cite{Skyrme:1961vq,Adkins:1983ya}.
+They have been studied in the HEFT and some of its limits in Refs.~\cite{Ambjorn:1984bb,Ellis:2012cs,Kitano:2016ooc,Kitano:2017zqw,Criado:2020zwu,Hamada:2021oqm,Criado:2021tec,Bolognesi:2023gif}.
 Just as instantons, when they exist, textures in the HEFT have integer topological charge and can always be deformed to take values in the vacuum $S^3$ only.

 Additional considerations about the stability and general behaviour of the field configurations discussed in this section depend on the choice of Lagrangian and not only on the topological properties of $M$ and are therefore beyond the scope of this work.
 Further structure appears when gauge fields are included in the discussion.
 Topological defects can appear as combined configurations of scalar and vector bosons.
 For simplicity, I have assumed here that the gauge fields are in a topologically trivial configuration.